-The County should promote winter hazards awareness, including home and travel safety measures, such as avoiding travel during winter storms.
-If travel cannot be avoided, having a shovel, sand, warm clothing, food, water, etc. should be encouraged to have in vehicles.
+The County should actively maintain its list of warming centers and disseminate that information to the public as needed.
+The County also continues to promote winter hazards awareness on an annual basis, including home and travel safety measures, such as avoiding travel during winter storms.
+When travel cannot be avoided, having a shovel, sand, warm clothing, food, water, etc. in vehicles is encouraged.
 Other winter / extreme cold problems common in northwoods counties include freezing of septic systems and residential LP Gas (extreme cold).